lamsalsamip1/Lumi-LSPP/Chatbot/data/courses/be-industrial-tu.md

 Government/Public Colleges that offer Bachelor of Engineering in Industrial Engineering (Tribhuvan University):
 Thapathali Campus, Kathmandu

+Private colleges: None

+Fee structure:
+According to the latest notice, the fee for government institutions has been set at Rs 56,700 for regular students under the scholarship, Rs 490,000 for full-paying students, and Rs 1,313,500 for international students.
+For a more detailed breakdown of the fee structure, refer to the official booklet here: https://entrance.ioe.edu.np/notice/download?filename=BE_BArch%20Booklet%202081.pdf&contentType=pdf

 Job Prospects:
 Graduates of this program can pursue careers in:
 Manufacturing and Production Industries, Quality Control and Assurance, Supply Chain and Logistics Management, Operations Research and Management, Project Management, Consultancy Services, and Entrepreneurship and Business Development.